 Not really.
 Just Google search security flaws on these devices and you will be treated to a host of articles of security breaches, hacks and stolen identities.
 One example less widely known is that even after deleting or even viewing data on your device, that information can remain on SSD (Solid State Device – or referred to just as memory).
-Even the latest fingerprint recognition on the iPhone5s has been fooled and bypassed.
+Even the latest fingerprint recognition on the iPhone 7 can be been fooled and bypassed.
 With discussions how biometric systems can be bypassed, FaceCrypt offers user additional enhanced security methods to the vault to add the even more access control.

 No. The secret answers are not stored.
 They are created by a unique method each and every time you enter the answers and this means that only a person who knows the exact answers and way they are spelt to your questions could attempt access.

 Pattern Password Vault Recovery.
-So if you using Patterns, Passwords in addition to, or instead of Face Recognition and you forget, PPVR is the secondary measure to access providing you accurately answer your questions.
+So if you using a Pattern or Password in addition to iProov and you forget either of them, PPVR is a secondary measure to enable access to the vault providing you accurately answer your questions.

 The problem remains with flash memory where data remains after even just viewing and closing the app.
 Viewing other information will just place data in another part of flash memory until such time it needs to overwrite an area that is used by other ‘old’ data.
 Wiping the device does not necessarily ‘clean’ every part of the flash memory and so can be accessed to find your data randomly stored throughout the memory.
 FaceCrypt addresses this issue by scrambling the information with meaningless data after viewing or deleting so that any residue data that is held in memory is undecipherable.

-FaceCrypt ultimately is a tool so you use this to control how you work with your own private information.
+FaceCrypt is ultimately a tool, which you use to control how you work with your own private information.
 We give you usage of your own vault with all the included security measures that you set up and govern with some safety backup options.
 Therefore you must maintain and manage this so your own data is your responsibility.